humanlayer/humanlayer/docs/readme.md

 - "A DM with the head of marketing"
 - "An email to the director of engineering"

-If you use FunctionLayer Cloud, you can define a default contact channel at the Project level, or you can define custom contact channels per function or tool:
+If you use HumanLayer Cloud, you can define a default contact channel at the Project level, or you can define custom contact channels per function or tool:

 ```python